reitualexandra/corbassiere_algae_classifier/README.md

 ![Greenland_Landsat7_figure](https://user-images.githubusercontent.com/83270197/127008845-bd3935b4-a18f-44da-b159-bc03f4445004.png)

-Note that this software was implemented as part of a faculty project and is not an accurate scientific tool.

 # Scripts

 data_utils.py - contains functions that gather and process training data, define the bands for each mission and set the colors for each class